 Cosplayers are great at networking, and we pretty much live on the internet when we’re not sewing or sleeping (wait, I’m sure I forgot something here…?)
 So by now we’ve come up with creative ways to produce content together even when we’re not meeting up in person.

 I’m sure you’ve seen people do the #passthebrush challenge where cosplayers film their transformation into a character, then pass the brush to the next cosplayer off screen.
 This is a fun way to connect with other cosplayers despite the quarantine!
-You can do themed videos, like all from the same series – watch the Sailor Moon video I was a part of.
+You can do themed videos, like all from the same series – watch this Sailor Moon video on Facebook that I was a part of.

 Or just wear your favorite costumes and empower each other – check out this cool video featuring Black cosplayers!